Source: Zimbabwe's Mugabe agrees to terms of resignation

 He added: "Today's meeting with the command element has underscored the need for us to collectively start processes that return our nation to normalcy.
 So that all our people can go about their business unhindered, in an environment of perfect peace and security."

-Mugabe's speech was the latest jaw-dropping moment since the army seized power in Harare on Wednesday, leaving Mugabe's 37-year rule on the brink of collapse.
+Mugabe's speech was the latest jaw-dropping moment since the army seized power in Harare on Wednesday.
 The military was quick to dismiss suggestions that a coup had occurred, saying it was conducting an operation against the enemies of Mugabe who was being kept "safe" in military custody.
 The military deployed throughout the streets of the Harare and in front of key government buildings.

+One observer told CNN he believed Sunday's address had been choreographed between Mugabe and Zimbabwe's generals.

+"It is difficult to imagine a situation where they didn't know what was in the contents of that speech," said Piers Pigou, a senior consultant for the International Crisis Group.

 Mugabe's allies turn against him